3. Solving the ‘boar taint’ problem

 Castration is performed to remove an unpleasant odour that may occur when pork from male pigs is cooked and eaten.
 The odour, known as boar taint, is caused by the presence of the compounds skatole and androstenone in the meat.

-Danish producers have been required to administer pain relief before the procedure takes place since June 2009, but this does not go far enough to address current pig welfare concerns and falls short of the January 2018 challenge.
+Danish producers have been required to administer pain relief before the procedure takes place since June 2009.

 A number of projects focused on boar taint, some government-funded, have been underway in Denmark for a number of years.
 A number of projects have been undertaken by the Danish Meat Research Institute (DMRI), the Danish Agriculture and Food Council (DAFC) and Aarhus University.